If you’re feeling the pre-bar exam nerves, we are here to help! Continue reading as we share some helpful tips on how to manage your bar exam stress.

 A lot of pre-test nerves stem from worries about not doing well on the test.
 The best way to manage your stress is to know what to expect.

-Talk to professors or peers that have taken the bar exam about their experience, and look online for bar exam resources.
+Talk to professors or peers who have taken the bar exam about their experience, and look online for bar exam resources.
 There are so many practice tests and exam outlines online.

 You can also look into statistics and other information about the bar exam in your state.
 Some states are known to have harder bar exams than others.
 Don’t worry if your state is on this list.
 Knowing what to expect is key to doing well on the bar.